ashh16/EDA/README.md

 •	Duration: The duration in minutes for movies or the number of seasons for TV shows.
 •	Listed In: Genre(s) the content belongs to.
-•	Description: A brief description of the content Starting with EDA
+•	Description: A brief description of the content

+Starting with EDA.

 1)	Dataset Overview:
 	Import Required Libraries
 	Import Dataset
 	Basic functions like head, info, shape, describe, rename etc

-2)	Data Cleaning:
+3)	Data Cleaning:
 In data cleaning phase we will firstly check if there are any null values.
 To deal with null values we can either remove null values or replace them with suitable variable.
 We can also convert the data into excel to check the updated processes.

-3)	Analysis and visualization:
+5)	Analysis and visualization:
 	Countplot of types of shows
 	Piechart overall ratings given by rating systems
 	Countplot of ratings given by rating systems